Energy landscapes of combinatorial optimization in Ising machines: Results

 In this section we study energy landscapes of QUBO mappings of 3-SAT using the DGs construction extension introduced in Sec.~\ref{sec:dg_qubo_extension}.
 We explicitly state the $F$ factor when mappings are compared with each other.
 We say that $F = \infty$ when all auxiliary variables are probed, essentially recovering the native (PUBO) landscape.
 At a given $F$ the ``effective'' barrier definition is illustrated in Fig.~\ref{fig:qubo_factor}.

-In Fig.~\ref{fig:map5_uf920} we plot a KZFD-BG QUBO mapping landscape of the instance from Fig.~\ref{fig:map0_uf920} truncated to the subspace of energies $E\le 5$.
-The QUBO barrier factor was chosen to be $F = 1$, meaning that at every step $\mathbf{x}_a \to \mathbf{x}_b$ only one QUBO auxiliary variable is allowed to be flipped in order to overcome the QUBO barriers between the native states $\mathbf{x}$.
-One can observe the following features of the QUBO landscape of 3-SAT: \begin{itemize} \item The connectivity of states is drastically reduced with large saddle point clusters of the PUBO landscape shattered into multiple disconnected saddles or local minima in the QUBO landscape (in total $1621$ clusters).
-This has a direct negative effect on the ability to find global minima for the local search heuristics at low temperatures/noise. \item The global minimum cluster (which consists of 2 states for this instance) is preserved, but only $20$ from the original $206$ configurations were found to be connected from energy $E = 1$ towards the solution.
+In Fig.~\ref{fig:map2_uf920} we plot a KZFD-BG QUBO mapping landscape of the instance from Fig.~\ref{fig:map0_uf920} truncated to the subspace of energies $E\le 5$.
+The QUBO barrier factor was chosen to be $F = 1$, meaning that at every step $\mathbf{x}_a \to \mathbf{x}_b$ only one QUBO auxiliary variable with $\Delta E > 0$ is allowed to be flipped in order to overcome the QUBO barriers between the native states $\mathbf{x}$.
+One can observe the following features of the QUBO landscape of 3-SAT: \begin{itemize} \item The connectivity of states is drastically reduced with large saddle point clusters of the PUBO landscape shattered into multiple disconnected saddles or local minima in the QUBO landscape (in total $1377$ clusters).
+This has a direct negative effect on the ability to find global minima for the local search heuristics at low temperatures/noise. \item The global minimum cluster (which consists of 2 states for this instance) is preserved, but only $18$ compared to the original $206$ configurations were found to be connected from energy $E = 1$ towards the solution.
 In other words, blue clusters have become red clusters.
-The same behaviour is observed higher in energies, i.e. local search faces energy barriers and ``holes'' \textit{in addition} to entropic barriers. \end{itemize}
+The same behaviour is observed higher in energies, i.e. local search faces new energy barriers \textit{in addition} to entropic barriers. \end{itemize}

-In order to highlight the necessity to carefully approach mapping into Ising hardware, we would like to directly compare the QUBO mappings introduced in Sec.~\ref{sec:locality_reduction} to each other from the perspective of connectivity of states (clustering) at different values of the QUBO factor $F$.
-We use 1000 SATLIB instances of size 50 with 218 clauses (\textit{uf50 1-1000}) to accumulate statistics from sampled DGs.
+In order to highlight the necessity to carefully approach mapping into Ising hardware, we would like to directly compare the QUBO mappings introduced in Sec.~\ref{sec:locality_reduction} and described in detail in App.~\ref{appx:quadratization} to each other from the perspective of connectivity of states (clustering) at different values of the QUBO factor $F$.
+We use 500 SATLIB instances of size 50 with 218 clauses (\textit{uf50 501-1000}) to accumulate statistics from sampled DGs.
 On average, our QUBO mapping scheme of variable substitution and penalty terms introduced $138\pm 4$ auxiliary variables.